ChanRathke/PortfolioSentinel/README.md

 # Portfolio Sentinel

 ## **Summary**
-Portfolio Sentinel is a program that will provide the user with information based on recent changes of stocks and an explanation as to why it occurred.
-The users will receive a quarterly update in an email format from the program to will keep them updated on the current state.
+Portfolio Sentinel is a program that will provide financial advisors with a new method to access recent information on stocks and a process to build portfolios and determine their usability.
+This is done with an artificial intelligence called Gemini.
+It analyzes the portfolios based on recent information of the stocks, their allocation in the portfolio, and the comparison of each stock to another.

 ## **Team Members**